cromlish4/BearReps/README.md

 This version has a GUI that allows the user to visually select cards to make a set.
 The new GUI also has the score and the rules displayed at all times, allowing a user to refer back during game play.

+A Node.js server is set up to allow for local play.

 TODO: I will add the rest of the features once implemented, so that I can see them in action.

 Screenshots